SiddharthBayapureddy/vorp/README.md

 ### CLI Arguments

-You can configure `clix` at startup using these flags:
+You can configure `vorp` at startup using these flags:

 | Flag | Description |
 | :--- | :--- |